 This native perennial has an erect, smooth stem, holding opposite, heart-shaped leaves, up to 4 inches long (C).
-The leaf stems are short below, and even shorter near the top.
+The leaf stalks are short below, and even shorter near the top.
 The pink to purple flowers form several clusters at the end of the branching stems (A,B).
-They are enclosed by five umbrella-like green and purple bracts.
-These bracts later form a green “bell” which holds 3-5 brown to black, hairy seeds (D).
+Individual trumpet-shaped flowers have 5 notched petal-like sepals; 3-5 long stamens with yellow tips and a single pistil extend well beyond the sepals (B).
+They are enclosed by five fused umbrella-like green and purple bracts, later forming a green “cup” which holds 3-5 brown to black, hairy seeds (D).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.